 This story is loosely related to The Somerset Girls.

-Part of the Summer Friends
+Book 2 in the Summer Friends Series

 A note from Lori: The Summer of No Attachments is set in the same town as The Somerset Girls.
 Although one of the characters from The Somerset Girls makes a cameo appearance, the book, overall, is a stand alone.